darellanodev/darellanodev.github.io/README.md

 ## Sources

+Do not edit the files directly on this repo because this repo is the build version of the `portfolio-zola` github repo.
 The sources of this build version are in: <https://github.com/darellanodev/portfolio-zola>